 There are a number of commuter cycle routes to Birmingham University that avoid the busiest of roads for at least part of the way.
 Key routes include the Birmingham and Worcester canal and the Rea Valley Route.
+The canal, like all canls in the city, had its towpath resurfaced in 2016 and its now good qulity though a tad narrow for the volume of cyclists.
 The Rea Valley Heritage Trail covers 14 miles from Wasley Hills to the centre of Birmingham and includes some excellent cycle routes.
-A brochure (PDF) for this walk is available.
+A brochure (PDF) for this route is available.

 Medical School students wanting to cycle to placements in local hospitals should read Robin Chisman's Cycling to Placements (PDF)

 And if you fancy going a bit further - there are longer distance rides organised by both Pushbikes and by the Beacon Roads Cycling Club (BRCC).